nus-cs2103-AY2223S1/tp/docs/team/tan-jia-rong.md

 * The implementation of the navigation system involves constant updating of `UniqueModuleList`, `UniquePersonList` and `isHome` status.
-Hence, it is not trivial as stringent checks are required to ensure the proper integration between `Logic`, `Model` and `Ui` to ensure what is executed matches what is seen by the user and that `isHome` status is set correctly state as an incorrect state would jeopardize a user's experience.
+Hence, it is not trivial as stringent checks are required to ensure the proper integration between `Logic`, `Model` and `Ui` to ensure what is executed matches what is seen by the user and that `isHome` status is set to the correct state as an incorrect state would jeopardize a user's experience.

 * To ensure proper integration, extensive manual testing was required to ensure that the feature was bug-free.